open-turo/swift-test-drs/README.md

 )
 ```

-> **Important**: Only link TestDRS to your app target, never to your test target.
-Your test target will automatically have access to TestDRS through your app target.
+> **⚠️ Important ⚠️**: Only link TestDRS to your app target or your test target, never to both!
+When linking to your app target, your test target will automatically have transitive access to TestDRS through your app target.
 This prevents duplicate symbol issues that can cause runtime problems.
+Most users will want to link TestDRS to their app target as that allows for using generated mocks in SwiftUI previews.

 ### Xcode